-- 1. Only the Champion and Reserve Champion Market Pen Rabbits will be sold. - 2.
-Market pens will consist of 3 rabbits. - 3.
+- 1. NEW: Champion and Reserve Champion Market Pen Rabbits will be sold first. - 2.
+NEW: Any member exhibiting market pen may sell in the auction. - 3.
+Market pens will consist of 3 rabbits. - 4.
 Members are required to bring a cage that you can get to the show ring.
-Clean animals and pens will only be allowed in the auction ring...to be determined by the rabbit committee. - 4.
-Animals MUST stay in the cage during the auction. - 5.
+Clean animals and pens will only be allowed in the auction ring...to be determined by the rabbit committee. - 5.
+Animals MUST stay in the cage during the auction. - 6.
 4-H member is responsible for processing and delivering their animals to the buyer.